 One large stumbling block is ego.
 Law firms want to brag about their organization as a whole.
-They aren’t taking the time to ask, “is this what our clients want to hear?”
+They aren’t taking the time to ask, “Is this what our clients want to hear?”
 In fact, law firms often create their websites thinking about themselves.
-They want to be fair to all the lawyers, so they behave as if they are more concerned about equality then strategy.
+They want to be fair to all the lawyers, so they behave as if they are more concerned about equality than strategy.

-When I first started talking to large firms about social media and it’s power to help individual lawyers to build their brand, their was huge push back.
+When I first started talking to large firms about social media and its power to help individual lawyers to build their brand, there was a huge push back.

 “If our lawyers learn to bring in their own business, won’t they leave our firm?”

 It is kind of tricky, isn’t it?
 You want lawyers to build a book of business, but once they do you run the risk of losing them.
 Think of it this way, you can either help your lawyers market themselves, bring in business and run the risk of losing them the OR you can resist helping them market themselves and run the risk that they will never be productive business developers.